hassansalehe/PH7/README.md

 ### Introduction
 This is the main repository for the project PH7.
 PH7 is a virtual museum based on OpenGL and GLut.
+This project was a course term project which we later converted it to open source.

+The virtual museum is a room in which different objects are placed in presence of various light sources.
+The user can see objects from different directions.
+Other features include:
+1. Zoom in/out
+2. rotation of objects on different axis
+3. movement : forward, backward, left and right
+4. look : up, down, left, and right

-PH7 models a room with windows, a door, walls, a roof and a ventilating fan.
+PH7 models the room with windows, a door, walls, a roof and a ventilating fan.
 Inside the room are antiquities placed on stands.The models of these antiquities are taken from [Burkardt](http://people.sc.fsu.edu/~jburkardt/).
 [These models are](http://people.sc.fsu.edu/~jburkardt/data/ply/ply.html):
  * Aeroplane
  * [Human skull](http://people.sc.fsu.edu/~jburkardt/data/ply/skull.png)